TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

-in general, we obtain a characteristic which is so good to the extent that it is an economical anomaly: the law of diminishing returns becomes the law of increasing returns, because writing new code or formalizing new knowledge becomes easier as more code and knoweldge already exist in the system.
+in general, we obtain a characteristic which is so good to the extent that it is an economical anomaly: the law of diminishing returns becomes the law of increasing returns, because writing new code or formalizing new knowledge becomes easier as more code and knowledge already exist in the system.

 ### 2.5 Logics for Laws